googleapis/google-cloud-cpp/README.md

   e.g., `google-cloud-cpp::bigtable`, or pkg-config modules, e.g.,
   `$(pkg-config google_cloud_cpp_bigtable --libs)` instead.

+### Environment Variables

+Environment variables referenced in our documentation come with the same guarantees as our public APIs.
+That is, we are committed to supporting their behavior unless the behavior affects experimental components, or the environment variable itself is experimental.

+### Telemetry Data

+The library can be configured to produce telemetry data, such as logs or traces.
+We make no guarantees around the **contents** of such data.
+For example, we may change the format of our logs, or the names of our spans without notice.

+The APIs to programmatically enable logging and tracing have the same guarantees as any other public APIs in our libraries.

 ### Documentation and Comments

-The documentation (and its links) is intended for human consumption and not third party websites, or automation (such as scripts scrapping the contents).
+The documentation (and its links) is intended for human consumption and not third party websites, or automation (such as scripts scraping the contents).
 The contents and links of our documentation may change without notice.

 ### Other Interface Points